President Quirino, Sultan Kudarat: Language

 President Quirino is one of the few municipalities of Sultan Kudarat that has Ilocano-speaking majority, together with Lambayong whom are originally from Luzon.
 Most of them can speak and understand Hiligaynon, Tagalog and to the some extent, Cebuano and Maguindanaon, in addition to their own native language.
 Hiligaynon speakers are also significant residents in the area, with some of them can speak and understand Ilocano, Tagalog, Karay-a, Cebuano and Maguindanaon.

 Other ethnolinguistic groups living in the municipality are Maguindanaons, Blaans, T'bolis, Manobos, Cebuanos and Tagalogs.
 Most of the residents are the descendants of settlers who came from Ilocandia, Cagayan Valley, Central Luzon, Calabarzon, Mindoro and Marinduque, with significant settlers from Panay (mainly Iloilo), Negros, as well as Cebu, Bohol and Siquijor.
 Indigenous people such as Blaan, Manobo and T'boli can be founded in Barangay Bagumbayan, Manobo can be found on Barangay Kalanawe I and Barangay Tinaungan, Blaan from Barangay San Jose and Maguindanaons on Barangay Bayawa as the barangay is near to the municipality of Buluan.

 Economy

-President Quirino is one of the economic and agricultural towns in the Philippines, some of this is selling "sukang tuba at tubo" or vinegar of the coconut/sugarcane.
-One of this is the finest "muscovado", a type of partially refined to unrefined brown sugar with a strong molasses content and flavor.
+President Quirino is known as an economic and agricultural hub in the region.
+Among its local products are “sukang tuba at tubo” (vinegar made from coconut or sugarcane) and high-quality muscovado sugar, noted for its strong molasses flavor.

-Small-scale industries include electronics and repair shop, car/motor vehicle body builder/repair shop, vulcanizing and machine shop, shoe and appliance repair shops hollow blocks/culvert making basket/mat weaving, dressmaking/tailoring, balut making, bakery.
-Other major industries are the rattan making, Banana, Coconut, Palay, Corn and African Palm Oils.
-People doing an corn-drying process, rice milling and other milling process, are found in the Poblacion or in central town.
+The municipality supports a variety of small-scale industries, including electronics and repair shops, vehicle body building and repair, vulcanizing and machine shops, shoe and appliance repair, hollow block and culvert production, basket and mat weaving, dressmaking and tailoring, balut production, and bakeries.
+Major agricultural and industrial products include rattan, banana, coconut, palay (rice), corn, and African palm oil.
+Corn drying, rice milling, and other milling activities are commonly carried out in the Poblacion or other central areas of the town.